Medically reviewed by Drugs.com. Last updated on Jul 24, 2023.

 If you already have chronic kidney failure, treating medical problems such as diabetes and high blood pressure and avoiding medications and other treatments that can further damage the kidneys may prevent worsening of kidney function.
 If you have chronic kidney failure, you should tell any physician who treats you.

-Treatment depends on the type of kidney failure.
+Treatment depends on the type of kidney injury or renal failure.

 - Chronic renal failure — People with chronic renal failure are monitored closely with frequent physical examinations, blood pressure checks and blood testing.
 Treatment often includes: